 Note: You cannot switch the master of materialized views that are based on other materialized views (level 2 and greater materialized views).
-Such a materialized view must be dropped and re-created if you want to base it on a different master.
+Such a materialized view must be dropped and re-created to base it on a different master.

 See Also: "Setting Up Materialized View Sites" on page 2-16